 What to look for

-- Sheet capacity: How many sheets per pass.
+• Sheet capacity: How many sheets per pass.
 Home office: 8–12 sheets sufficient.
-Don't buy based on max capacity alone — rated capacity drops with micro-cut vs. cross-cut.
+Rated capacity drops with micro-cut vs. cross-cut — a "12-sheet cross-cut" may be a "6-sheet micro-cut" at the same price.

-- Run time / duty cycle: Some home shredders overheat after 2–5 minutes continuous use (jam protection kicks in).
+• Run time / duty cycle: Some home shredders overheat after 2–5 minutes continuous use.
 For large monthly shredding sessions, look for 10+ minute continuous run time.

-- Bin capacity: Larger bin = less emptying.
+• Bin capacity: Larger bin = less emptying.
 5–8 gallon for home use.
-Some bins have window to see fill level.
+Some bins have a window to see fill level — useful for avoiding overfill jams.

-- Auto start/stop: Shredder turns on when paper enters, off when idle.
-Standard now — confirm it's present.
+• Auto start/stop: Shredder turns on when paper enters, off when idle.
+Standard on quality units — confirm it's present.

-- Credit card/staple/CD shredding: Most cross-cut and micro-cut shredders handle credit cards and staples without removing them.
-CD shredding is a separate slot — verify if needed.
+• Credit card/staple shredding: Most cross-cut and micro-cut shredders handle credit cards and staples without removing them.
+Staples are fine; paper clips dull cutters faster.

-- Jam protection / reverse function: When paper jams, reverse function pulls paper back out.
-Essential — all decent shredders have it, but cheap ones don't.
+• Jam protection / reverse function: When paper jams, reverse function pulls paper back out.
+Essential — cheap shredders omit this.

 Our top picks